linkspreed/smm/README.md

 ## Stay up to date with our official social media announcements

+### 23.10.2024
+- Topic: Independent Communities & Web4
+- Directory: /posts/2024/October/23
+- Description: ``` Independent communities in #Web4 are the future! 🌐🚀 We’re all about connection and freedom – every day, we support those bringing new ideas into #Web4 and building communities. 🔗 Be part of shaping the future! 💡🙌 #Innovation #Community #Web4Revolution ```

 ### 22.10.2024
 - Topic: Community (R)Evolution & Web4.X
 - Directory: /posts/2024/October/22